 The purpose of fasting is to make a Cheshbon Hanefesh (soul reckoning) and do Teshuvah.
 Idling away one's time, or partaking in joyous or entertaining activities, is not in the spirit of the fast.
-One should be especially careful to avoid anger.
+One should be especially careful not to become angered.